anubis

 am broadcast -a <package>.action.widget.click -n <package>/.receiver.WidgetProvider

 This is standard Android IPC discovery, not reverse engineering of protected code.
-Broadcast actions are public interfaces by design.
+Broadcast actions and exported activities are public interfaces by design.

 Requirements